Interviews and assessment centres

 Assessment centres

 Second interviews and assessment centres allow recruiters and job applicants a more in-depth look at whether they suit each other.
-Assessment centres involve assembling in one place several candidates who are applying for the same position and putting them through a variety of different tests.
+So, how can you make a success of the opportunity that assessment centres provide?

 How employers use assessment centres